szkupienpeti/childrens-railway-simulator-old/README.md

 :train2::vertical_traffic_light: This software simulates the interlocking systems and the traffic control of the [Children's Railway, Budapest](https://gyermekvasut.hu/en/home/).

 :mortar_board::children_crossing: It has been made for educational purposes, to improve the training of ~400 children every year.
-It was actively used between September 2015 and February 2019.
+It was actively used between 2015 and 2020.

 :chart_with_upwards_trend::baby: I developed it in 2013-2014 when I was 14-15 years old.
 At that time, I was absolulety new to programming and had no professional knowledge about software engineering.
 Some kind people helped me during the development but there were always some issues with the 'product'.